-Want to learn more about Sweet Pepper Trivia
+Want to learn more about Bell Pepper Trivia

 Get individual care schedule and reminders for your plant with our app Planta.
 Never kill a plant again!

 Capsicum annuum, commonly known as Bell Pepper, or Sweet Pepper, is a perennial that is grown for its fruit.
 But not only do they provide a delicious and healthy food source, but they also add a pop of color to your space.